 - Avoid clichés in blogging.

-- You must not rely on auto spell-check or grammar softwares.
+- You must not rely on auto spell-check or grammar software.
 Revise your stories multiple times for typos, etc.

 - Don’t use fragmented sentences, even if you are writing in an informal tone or conversational tone.
 Write complete sentences in case of blogging.